github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 ### Sample minutes cost calculation

-For example, if your organization uses {% data variables.product.prodname_team %} and allows unlimited spending, using 15,000 minutes could have a total storage and minute overage cost of $56, depending on the operating systems used to run jobs.
+For example, if your organization uses {% data variables.product.prodname_team %} and allows unlimited spending, using 15,000 minutes could have a total storage and minute overage cost of $56 USD, depending on the operating systems used to run jobs.

-- 5,000 (3,000 Linux and 2,000 Windows) minutes = $56 ($24 + $32).
+- 5,000 (3,000 Linux and 2,000 Windows) minutes = $56 USD ($24 USD + $32 USD).
-  - 3,000 Linux minutes at $0.008 per minute = $24.
+  - 3,000 Linux minutes at $0.008 USD per minute = $24 USD.
-  - 2,000 Windows minutes at $0.016 per minute = $32.
+  - 2,000 Windows minutes at $0.016 USD per minute = $32 USD.

 {% data variables.product.prodname_dotcom %} calculates your storage usage for each month based on hourly usage during that month.